 Understanding patterns of movement and its influences are crucial to the management of elk.
 To better understand this behavior, over 500 elk were tracked on the Wasatch unit via GPS collaring.
 The objectives of the study were to determine the factors that influence timing and distance of movement as well as identify landscape features that serve as barriers to movement.
 Elk are known to be highly migratory animals.
 The timing and distance of migration can be highly variable in this species, with individuals beginning winter migration anywhere from September to February.
-In an analysis of environmental factors, it was found that annual maximum snow depth, a component of the Winter Severity Index, had a significant impact on determination of annual migratory individuals within a herd.
+In an analysis of environmental factors, it was found that annual maximum snow depth, a component of the Winter Severity Index, had a significant impact on determination of annual migration distance of elk.
+Snow depth, however, did not appear to influence the proportion of migratory individuals within a herd.
 Within the scope of this research, landscape features used to delineate hunt unit boundaries were analyzed in relation to elk movement.
 It was found that major roads and large ridgelines serve as barriers to movement, resulting in elk crossing these barriers less often than they would use other parts of the landscape.
 This specific research validates the use of major landscape features including major roads and ridgelines as appropriate boundary lines for hunt units, and provides a guideline for future hunt boundary delineations, as there is decreased movement across these features compared to the rest of the landscape.